 Randall Monroe, the artist behind the webcomic xkcd, highlighted that same essential instability in one of his early single-panel webcomics.
-Presumably the big blocks are enterprise systems built by companies like IBM but often they rest on all sorts of obscure open-source and proprietary programs that remain lost in the weeds.
+Presumably the big blocks are enterprise systems built by companies like IBM but those big pieces often rest on all sorts of obscure open-source and proprietary programs that remain lost in the weeds.
 Despite this fragile arrangement it’s clearly possible to build impressive structures in the digital swamp.
 Even if we set aside the mixed blessings of social media and YouTube we can all appreciate the usefulness of tools like Google Maps or resources like Wikipedia.

 In the deeper levels of the swamp you can find the more solid technologies that everything else rests on.
-This layer includes the physical infrastructure of the net – servers, data centres, computers, electrical lines, fibre optic cables, copper wiring (thanks a lot Turnbull), relays and transmitters.
+This layer includes the physical infrastructure of the net – servers, data centres, computers, electrical lines, fibre optic cables, copper wiring (thanks a bunch, Malcolm), relays and transmitters.
 Like the software it supports this hardware also changes and shifts over time but these changes are much more gradual than those that occur in the turbulent upper layers of frameworks and operating systems.
 Fibre optic cables appear to represent a permanent upper limit for data transfer speeds (nothing goes faster than light) but that doesn’t mean our bedrock technology is static and it doesn’t mean that it’s literally underground.
 Many countries are currently transitioning their cellular networks from 4G to 5G transmitters and Elon Musk’s Starlink has already begun putting up another ‘web’ of micro-satellites designed to form an all-encompassing orbital network to increase internet speeds by some fractional percentage.

 Other organisations are less concerned with speed but place an enormous premium on stability.
 Up until 2019 The US military’s Strategic Air Command still used hardware from the 70s and software from the 90s to run its early warning and nuclear launch systems because they had proved their reliability and the risk of upgrade was deemed to be too great.
 Rather than employing the 3.5 inch floppy disks (that now only exist in spirit as the ‘save’ icon) the system used eight-inch floppy disks to move updates between computers at intercontinental ballistic missile sites and airfields.
 If Russian hackers had wanted to paralyse America’s nuclear arsenal they would have been forced to comb through antique shops for the necessary equipment.
 They’d also have had to confine their version of stuxnet to a measly 80kb.